hnwiie/AequorUI/README.md

 # AequorUI

-A lightweight, executor-compatible UI library for Roblox.
-Designed for low-end executors — no `require()`, no ModuleScripts, just a single `loadstring` call.
+A modern and clean Roblox UI library that works stably even with weak executors and bypasses powerful anti-cheats.

 ---